socialpaymentsbv/slack_autolinker/README.md

 ## Live testing

-For staging environment, just DM @clippy-stag in clubcollect.slack.com.
+_(for @socialpaymentsbv developers)_

-For production, it is already integrated with related channels, but you can also DM @clippy-stag in same workspace.
+For staging environment, just DM @clippy-stag in https://clubcollect.slack.com.
+But first make sure that the staging app has at least one dyno unit setup.

-## License
+Production is already integrated with related channels.
+There you can DM @clippy.

 MIT